jonbramble/RFBFoptics/readme.md

 # Notes

 I used c++11 code here, so windows users are out of luck compiling this with Rtools. gcc needs to support c++11 on your platform.
-I am using v 4.9.
+I am using v4.9.

 TODO: rewrite c++11 code so that it compiles on windows.